IgniteUI/igniteui-docfx/en/components/datachart_axis_types.md

 ### Category Y Axis

-The `CategoryYAxis` treats the data as a sequence of category data items.
+The `IgxCategoryYAxisComponent` treats the data as a sequence of category data items.
 Labels on this axis are placed along the Y-Axis, according to their position in the sequence.
 This type of axis can display almost any type of data including strings and numbers.
-This type of axis is compatible only with `BarSeries` within the [Category Series](datachart_series_types_category.md) group.
+This type of axis is compatible only with `IgxBarSeriesComponent` within the [Category Series](datachart_series_types_category.md) group.

-The following code snippet demonstrates how to add a `CategoryYAxis` to the data chart component:
+The following code snippet demonstrates how to add a `IgxCategoryYAxisComponent` to the data chart component:

 ```html
 <igx-data-chart [dataSource]="data"